 2. Bremont U-2 Blue

-Frédérique Constant is introducing its manufacture moon-phase movement with the release of the Frédérique Constant Slimline Moonphase Manufacture.
+Frédérique Constant introduced its manufacture moon-phase movement with the release of the Frédérique Constant Slimline Moonphase Manufacture.
 The watch, with a starting price of only $3,550, offers a single-crown adjustment system for setting the time, date and moon-phase.
-Among the five styles available is the model pictured above with a navy blue dial and matching alligator strap in a stainless steel case.
+Among the five styles available is the model pictured above, with a navy blue dial and matching alligator strap in a stainless steel case.

-Rolex is launching a colorful new lineup of Day-Date watches in five different color variations.
-Among them is a model featuring a blue dial with sunray finish and a matching blue alligator strap.
-The blue version of the new Day-Date comes in an 18k white gold case, 36 mm in diameter.
+Rolex launched a colorful lineup of Day-Date watches in five different color variations at Baselworld 2013.
+Among them was a model featuring a blue dial with sunray finish and a matching blue alligator strap.
+This blue-dial version of the Day-Date comes in an 18k white gold case, 36 mm in diameter.

 The rectangular Patek Philippe Ref.
 5200 Gondolo 8 Days, Day & Date Indication, as its name suggests, has a power reserve of eight days.
 The blue dial is accented by a spot of red on the last segment of the power reserve indicator.

 7. A. Lange & Söhne Tourbillon “Pour le Mérite”

 This A. Lange & Söhne Tourbillon “Pour le Mérite” features a very rare combination of a white gold case and a blue dial.
 The German-made watch was part of a limited edition of 200, only 19 of which came in white gold.
 At auctions, the Tourbillon “Pour le Mérite” ranks among the most sought-after A. Lange & Söhne models, usually fetching three to five times its original price.